RakibRahman/Go/SOLID.md

   One Class should have only one reponsibility.
 There should be one reason to change a class.
   Achieve SRP by not breaking DRY and KISS principle.

+## O -> Open/Closed Principle (OCP)
+> Class should be open for extension but closed for modification.

+If a class is used in app and there some changes needed to add, dont modify the  existing class, create a new class (extend) the class.

 # Dependency Inversion vs Dependency Injection

 The `Dependency Inversion Principle (DIP)` is one of the SOLID principles of object-oriented design.
 It states: